Mahanati (soundtrack): Reception

 The album received positive reviews from critics.
-Archana Nathan of Scroll.in reviewed the soundtrack as "Mickey J Meyer's soundtrack for Mahanati has a song for each phase in Savitri's life, which is soulful and dramatic."
-Firstpost-based critic Mrudula Ramadugu stated it as one of the finest works of Mickey J Meyer, and summarised it as "Mahanati's soulful music, is filled with tracks that are bound to make you nostalgic.
+Archana Nathan of Scroll.in reviewed the soundtrack, noting, "Mickey J Meyer's soundtrack for Mahanati has a song for each phase in Savitri's life, which is soulful and dramatic."
+Firstpost-based critic Mrudula Ramadugu stated it to be one of the finest works of Mickey J Meyer, and summarised it: "Mahanati's soulful music, is filled with tracks that are bound to make you nostalgic.
 Full of old world charm, the makers couldn't have produced a more apt playlist for legendary actor Savitri's biopic.
 Infused with melodies, goofiness, love and pain, here is how each song of this period film got us humming and dwelling in emotions."

 Indiaglitz gave a rating of 3 out of 5 and stated "It's to director Nag Ashwin's credit that he defies cliches in conceiving the title song, 'Sada Ninnu', and 'Chivaraku Migiledi'.
 With profound lyrics and enjoyable voices, the album is a winner."
-Calling it as an "impressive period soundtrack", Vipin Nair of MusicAloud rated the album 3.5 out of 5, with "Sada Nannu (Thandhaay)", "Aagipo Baalyama (Kutti Rani)" and "Mooga Manasulu (Mauna Mazhaiyile)" as the favourite picks.
+Calling it an "impressive period soundtrack", Vipin Nair of MusicAloud rated the album 3.5 out of 5, with "Sada Nannu (Thandhaay)", "Aagipo Baalyama (Kutti Rani)" and "Mooga Manasulu (Mauna Mazhaiyile)" as the favourite picks.
 Desi Music Bazaar rated the album 4.5 out of 5 and stated "Mickey J. Meyer brings out an astounding soundtrack for Mahanati.
 The songs can definitely be enjoyed as standalone numbers as well as they can be joyfully experienced along with the visuals."

 Telugucinema.com wrote that "The music album of Mahanati is not the regular song and dance album which you can hear on a daily basis.
 Every song has its own emotions and nicely depicts the story of Telugu film industry's biggest heroine to date.
 Mickey J Meyer brings his best as he adds a lot of pain to every number.
 Some of the songs Sadaa Nannu and Mooga Manasulu have a very old school charm whereas the rest of them engross you into the mood of the bygone era in their very own way."